Battle of Flamborough Head: Aftermath

 Several Royal Navy ships were on their way, but once again French obstinacy had a semi-beneficial effect.
 Jones wished to take his prizes to Dunkirk, but the French captains insisted on following the original orders from their government masters to head for the island of Texel in the neutral United Provinces (the Netherlands).
 They arrived safely on 3 October, while the British ships searched for them in all the wrong places, having ignored a correct preliminary estimate by observers in Yorkshire.
 Jones immediately wrote a report to his own government superior, Benjamin Franklin, one notable feature of which was, inevitably, the conduct of Captain Landais.
 Furious though he was, he wrote, "I forbear to take any steps With him until I have the advice and approbation of your Excellency".
 Captain Cottineau, on the other hand, placed himself under no such obligation, and called Landais a coward to his face.
 Landais challenged him to a duel during which Landais ran his sword through Cottineau's chest, just missing the heart.
-Landais’ later history is in the Alliance article.